josh9730/refactored-couscous/projects/snapshots/readme.md

 The Snapshots program is designed to automate pre- and post-maintenance checks for Junos & IOS-XR devices.
 NO Python knowledge is required, and only a YAML file is needed for definitions.

+Optionally, diffs (pre- vs post-) and automatically pushing the .json outputs to a specified ticket are supported.
+See help for details.

 Currently, two 'modes' are supported, as follows:
 1. Device Checks
   1. Uses PyEZ (Junos) or ncclient/napalm (IOSXR)
-  2. Grabs the following from the device:
+  1. Grabs the following from the device:
     - Software version
     - Power (Junos only)
     - IS-IS Neighbors